MLB playoff picture all set, best-of-3 matchups start Friday

 In the National League, it’s Padres-Mets and Phillies-Cardinals.
 In the American League, it’s Mariners-Blue Jays and Rays-Guardians.

-At Citi Field, the New York figures to throw aces Scherzer and deGrom at San Diego, featuring big-hitting Machado and Soto.
-The Mets’ bid to win the NL East ended when they were eliminated by the defending World Series champion Atlanta Braves, so New York wound up as the top NL wild-card team.
+At Citi Field, New York figures to throw aces Scherzer and deGrom at San Diego, featuring big-hitting Machado and Soto.
+The Mets’ bid to win the NL East ended when they were beaten out by the defending World Series champion Atlanta Braves, so New York wound up as the top NL wild-card team.

 “We have to go on the road and play against a tough team and beat some of the best pitchers in the game,” Machado said.
 “It is about going out there and enjoying the moment.”